luanpotter/shattered-wilds/docs/lexicon/Equipment.md

-# Equipment

-Equipments can be used to add [[Circumstance Modifier | CM (Circumstance Modifiers)]] to different checks, notably Attack Checks (for Weapons), Body Defense Checks (for Armor).
+Equipments can be used to add [[Circumstance Modifier | CM (Circumstance Modifiers)]] to different checks, notably Attack Checks (for Weapons) and Body Defense Checks (for Armor).

-## Weapons
+# Weapons

 Unlike other games, weapons don't have separate damage dice, as damage is determined by Shifts.
-Every weapon can be simply described by its Primary Weapon Type (which defines the Base Attribute), its Weapon Bonus, and any special traits it has.
-The Weapon Bonus is the final value to be added to your attack roll, which will be a STR or DEX roll + [weapon bonus].
+Every weapon can be simply described by its **Primary Weapon Type** (which defines the Base Attribute use for its [[Check]]), its **Weapon Bonus**, and any special traits it has.
+The Weapon Bonus is the final value to be added to your attack roll [[Check]], which will be a [[STR]] or [[DEX]] roll + [weapon bonus] (+ [[Circumstance Modifier | CM]]).

-Different Primary Weapon Types have different "power levels".
-This means that two similarly rare weapons of different types will typically have different bonuses.
-For example, a common Dagger (Light Melee) will be have a +3 bonus, while a common Longsword (Heavy Melee) will have a +8 bonus, because a Longsword is inherently more powerful.
+Different **Primary Weapon Types** have different "power levels".
+This means that two similarly rare weapons of different types will _typically_ have different bonuses.
+For example, a common _Dagger (Light Melee)_ will be have a +3 bonus, while a common _Longsword (Heavy Melee)_ will have a +8 bonus, because a _Longsword_ is inherently more powerful.
 However, rarer and more powerful weapons of any kind can have higher bonuses, and the weapon bonus is the only modifier that matters for your Basic Attack Check.
-So a Dagger +10 has the same bonus as a Longsword +10, but finding or forging such a powerful dagger would be much more difficult.
+So a _Dagger +10_ has the same bonus as a _Longsword +10_, but finding or forging such a powerful dagger would be much more difficult.

 | Primary Weapon Type | Base Attribute | Power Level |
 |---------------------|----------------|-------------|